saleor/saleor/README.md

 - __Geo-adaptive__: Automatic localized pricing.
 Over 20 local languages.
 Localized checkout experience by country.
 - __SEO__: Packed with features that get stores to a wider audience
 - __Cloud__: Optimized for deployments using Docker
-- __Analytics__: Server-side Google Analytics to report ecommerce metrics without affecting privacy
+- __Analytics__: Server-side Google Analytics to report e-commerce metrics without affecting privacy

 Saleor is free and always will be.
 Help us out… If you love free stuff and great software, give us a star!